Although babies aren’t exactly eloquent, they use a range of different cues to let you know what they need.

-In some cases, it’s a symptom of GER but it would likely appear with many other symptoms as well, such as frequent spit-up, fussiness, and coughing.
+In some cases, it’s a symptom of GER but it would likely appear with many other symptoms as well, such as frequent yellow spit-ups, fussiness, and coughing.

 Your baby might smack his lips as his teeth are growing, so be sure to connect this behavior to any developmental milestones your child could be experiencing.